 La Jolla, CA 92037

-Happy Hour from 4-7pm, all day on Mondays.
-1/2 price patio menu and some discounted drinks.
+Happy hour from 4:00-7:00pm, all day on Mondays with 1/2 price patio menu and some discounted drinks.

 I know what you’re thinking, that’s a lot of food ordered for one evening.
 It was.
 I pulled the rip cord and called La Jolla Star Transportation to come get us around 7:30pm because all I wanted to do was get in my pajamas and crawl into bed.